forestgrape/coronavirus/2_biological/viruses.md

 * 1 Phase Life Cycle: Some viruses live always within cells and accordingly are only transmitted vertically and not horizontally [to confirm and cite].
 * 2 Phase Life Cycle: Most viruses including coronaviruses, have a two phase life cycle.
     Coronaviruses have a two phase life cycle:
     1. Virion phase: They are born/produced as [virion](#virion).
-Virions are similar to seeds of plants in the sense they have no metabolism: [passive travel](#virion-travel), wait to be [activated](#virion-priming) by matched with an [infectable cell](#infectable-cell) in the right environment.
+Virions are similar to seeds of plants in the sense they have no metabolism: passive travel, wait to be activated in the right environment (mostly attached to a cell in the right environment).
 Once activated virions try to enter the cell.
     2. Metabolic phase: Once inside a cell, a virus uses the cells metabolism to produce proteins and other substances using the structures, ribosomes, enzymes and resources (fatty acids, amino acids and ribonucleic acids) from the host cell.
 As for all forms of life the ultimate goal is to produce progeny = new virions.
 * 4 Phase life cycle: Retroviruses have a four 4 phase cycle [to confirm and cite]:
   1. Sleeping Phase A: Virion Phase (corresponds the virion phase of 2-phase viruses).